factorise computes the angle matrix of the input gene expression

 Statistical Measures: Calculates mean, variance, and standard

-deviation using get_dstat
+deviation using get_dstat.

 Z-Score Transformation: Transforms the original angle matrix into z-scores.